w3f/Grants-Program/applications/PARITY protocol.md

 ### Overview

-**Parity Protocol** is an open-source suite of EVM smart contracts enabling the creation of **synthetic ratio exposure positions** between any two on-chain assets.
+**Parity Protocol** is an open-source suite of EVM smart contracts enabling the creation of **synthetic ratio markets** between any two on-chain assets.

 It delivers a **secure, reusable primitive** for tracking relative performance, designed for deployment across Polkadot’s EVM compatible networks — beginning with **Kusama Asset Hub (AH)**.

 The protocol enables the tokenisation of any rivalry through `ratio tokens` - using degen financial engineering to empower epic David vs Goliath competitions that can capture interest, attention and tribal instincts / animal spirits.

-The core aim is to productise the question; _“Can an underdog challenge the incumbent and reach parity?_
+The core aim is to productise and mobilise the question; _“Can an underdog challenge the incumbent and reach parity?_

 A reference implementation has been created to launch a **Kusama vs Polkadot market cap ratio position** on **Kusama AH**, enabling the ecosystem to dogfood its own internal rivalry and culture.
 Minting/burning of ratio tokens is done with **KSM, dUSD, or DOT**.

 This approach mobilises economic competition between the two communities with the aim of:
 - Kickstarting defi experimentation and culture in Kusama
+- Dogfooding the native tech with an easy to understand and access initial implementation.
 - Capitalising on proven demand for prediction markets
-- Introducing an entirely new financial primitive to crypto (ratio trades w/ NAV bonuses)
+- Introducing an entirely new financial primitive to crypto (ratio markets w/ NAV bonuses)
 - Demonstrating the scalability, efficiency and interoperability of Polkadot’s tech stack.
 - Creating net new demand for KSM and DOT
 - Driving adoption of Kusama’s native dUSD stablecoin